joaqu1m/credit-types-simplex-method/README.md

   - `solver.ipynb`: Core implementation of the Simplex Method
 - `resources/`: Supporting data files
   - `solver-data.xlsx`: Excel file with problem data
-  - `old-expl.txt`: Additional explanatory notes
+- `article`: Contains the article related files

 ## Development Environment
 This project uses a DevContainer for consistent development experience.
 The DevContainer: